-Methods and Results: Of 824 consecutive patients that had been treated with the MitraClip device at our institution, between September 2009 and May 2019, 63 (7.6%) symptomatic patients with therapy failure and persistent or recurrent mitral regurgitation (MR) underwent reinterventions.
-An outcome analysis for primary (PMR) and secondary mitral regurgitation (SMR) and subsequent percutaneous vs. surgical treatment was carried out.
-MitraClip reinterventions were performed in 36 patients (57.1%; n=26 SMR, n=10 PMR), while 27 (42.9%; n=13 SMR, n=14 PMR) underwent open-heart surgery.
-Surgical patients wiith PMR showed lower mortality than patients with SMR (p<0.0001) and reclip patients with PMR (p=0.073).
-Atrial fibrillation (HR & 95 CI: 2.915 [1.311, 6.480]), prior open-heart surgery (2.820 [1.215, 6.544] and chronic obstructive pulmonary disease (2.506 [1.099, 5.714]) increased the risk of death.
-The level of post-interventional mitral regurgitation had no relevant impact on survival.
+Methods and results: Of 824 consecutive patients who had been treated with the MitraClip device at our institution, between September 2009 and May 2019, 63 (7.6%) symptomatic patients with therapy failure and persistent or recurrent mitral regurgitation (MR) underwent reinterventions.
+An outcome analysis for primary (PMR) and secondary mitral regurgitation (SMR) and subsequent percutaneous versus surgical treatment was carried out.
+MitraClip reinterventions were performed in 36 patients (57.1%; n=26 SMR, n=10 PMR), while 27 (42.9%; n=13 SMR, n=14 PMR) underwent open heart surgery.
+Surgical patients with PMR showed lower mortality than patients with SMR (p<0.0001) and ReClip patients with PMR (p=0.073).
+Atrial fibrillation (HR 2.915, 95% CI: [1.311, 6.480]), prior open heart surgery (2.820 [1.215, 6.544]) and chronic obstructive pulmonary disease (2.506 [1.099, 5.714]) increased the risk of death.
+The level of post-interventional MR had no relevant impact on survival.

 Conclusions: We conclude that, after SMR and failed TMVR, reclipping is an appropriate treatment option for symptomatic patients.
 For PMR patients, surgery must be favoured over a reclipping procedure.
 However, patients with atrial fibrillation, prior open heart surgery and chronic obstructive pulmonary disease are at risk of reduced survival after reinterventions.